-Being prepared is paramount to boosting your confidence, and therefore to succeed in Med School interviews!
+Being prepared is paramount to boosting your confidence, and therefore to succeed in Medical School interviews!

 There are many online resources that offer sample and past questions.
-It can be easy to get overwhelmed by everything that’s available, so let’s break it down… Interview questions broadly fall into eight different categories, including Work Experience, Personal Insight, Empathy, Ethics and more.
+It can be easy to get overwhelmed by everything that’s available, so let’s break it down… Interview questions broadly fall into eight different categories, including Work Experience, Teamwork, Empathy, Ethics and more.

 It’s essential to practise giving your answers aloud, so try this with a friend, family member, teacher, tutor, or even just on your own.
 You’ll find that actually speaking your answers is very different from just visualising the bullet points in your head.
 For any question that you struggle to answer during this practice, update your document/flashcards so that you are prepared for next time.

-If you are being interviewed online, make sure you’re wearing something that looks smart but is also comfortable to sit down in.
+Make sure you’re wearing something that looks smart but is also comfortable.
 You don’t want to be fidgeting during your interview, and you’ll perform at your best if you’re feeling comfortable.

 Take a moment to pause and collect your thoughts before you answer each question.
 Resist the temptation to jump into an answer which leads you off onto a rambling tangent, does not really answer the question, and scores you lower than what you deserve!

-Maintaining open posture and eye contact with your interviewers is important in Med School interviews.
+Maintaining open posture and eye contact with your interviewers is important in Medical School interviews.

 This can also be applied to online interviews.
 When answering questions, try to direct your gaze into the camera if you can, instead of at the screen in general (and definitely don’t look away from the screen!), because this will create more of a connection with the interviewers.